 File system

-The core file system of NovaOS is saved in a very low-level local browser API called the IndexedDB.
-This can safely store a large amount of data right on your browser's storage.
+The core file system of NovaOS is saved in a low-level local browser API called the IndexedDB.
+This can safely store large amounts of data right in your browser's storage.

-The file system is a tree of folders and files which form a very unique memory state.
+The file system is a collection of linked folders and files, which form a tree.

-The core file system, as mentioned above is saved in IDB, but inside indexedDB, we open a domain wide IDB database, this database has a store called objectStore, and in this object store, we have a key for each user.
-This key if accessed, appears with a value, which contains an array of another set of keys and values which are tree and contentpool.
+The core file system, as mentioned above, is saved in IDB, but inside indexedDB, we open a domain-wide IDB database.
+This database has a store for every user.
+This store contains a set of keys and values which are tree and contentpool.

-The tree is the folder structure of the memory, which contains an array of another set of keys and values, these keys and values are called 'folders'.
-In NovaOS, these folders directly contain an array of arrays, which are the files or subfolders.
+The tree is the virtual folder structure of the memory.
+In NovaOS, these folders either contain an array of arrays or objects, which are subfolders or files, respectively.
 Whereas the contentpool contains the file contents as values with file IDs as their keys.

 Rules